 1994: M.Ed, Counselling Psychology, Rutgers University, New Jersey

 1988: BA Art History (Cum Laude), Drew University, New Jersey

-Accredited member of the British Association for Counselling and Psychotherapy (BACP) since 2003.
+Accredited Member of the British Association for Counselling and Psychotherapy (BACP)

 Chartered Member of the British Psychological Society (BPS)

-1997 Lifetime membership of Psi Chi, the International Honor Society in Psychology.
+1997: Lifetime membership of Psi Chi, the International Honour Society in Psychology

 Vermes, C. (2017).
 The individualism impasse in counselling psychology.
 Counselling Psychology Review, 32(1), 44-53.

 Vermes, C. (2017).
 Eating disorders.
 In C. Feltham, T. Hanley and L. A. Winter (Eds).
 The Sage Handbook of Counselling and Psychotherapy (4th Edition, 421-426).
 London: Sage.

 Vermes, C. (2016).
 Becoming an Entrepreneur-Practitioner.
 In Douglas, B., Woolfe, R., Strawbridge, S., Kasket, E. and Galbraith, V. (Eds).
 The Handbook of Counselling Psychology (4th Edition, 616- 639).
 London: Sage.